PiaoLiangLiu/PiaoLiangLiu.github.io/_posts/2020-06-15-Variational-AutoEncoders.md

 \end{aligned}
 $$
 #### 3.4.2 Gradient
-Before we could optimize over it using SGD, we have to solve the second problem.
-How to calculate  $$\mathbb{E}_{z\sim Q}[log(P(X|z)]$$?
-Similar to SGD, we sample a $$z$$ from $$Q$$ and calculate $$log(P(X|z)$$.
-Taking it as the expectation, which is similar to SGD with mini-batch of size 1, we can optimize over the objective using SGD.
-We can enlarge the size of the mini-batch: taking an arbitrary number of $$X$$,$$z$$, calulating the gradient and taking the average.
+Before we could optimize over it using SGD, a second problem has to be solved: how to calculate  $$\mathbb{E}_{z\sim Q}[log(P(X|z)]$$?
+Similar to SGD, a $$z$$ is sampled from $$Q$$ and is used for calculating $$log(P(X\vert z))$$.
+It is taken as $$\mathbb{E}_{z\sim Q}[log(P(X|z)]$$, which is similar to SGD with mini-batch of size 1.
+Then it is feasible to optimize over the objective using SGD.
+Also, we can enlarge the size of the mini-batch: taking an arbitrary number of $$X$$,$$z$$, calulating the gradient and taking the average.

 #### 3.4.3 BackPropagation and Reparameterization Trick
-However, in order to optimize with a neural network, we need to pass gradients using back propagation.
-We take a shortcut in the previous section that we calculate gradients through sampling from a distribution.
+However, in order to optimize with a neural network, gradients need to be passed backwards using back propagation.
+We took a shortcut in the previous section that we calculate gradients through sampling from a distribution.
 What makes things complicated is that gradient cannot be propagated through an operation of random sampling because there is no dependency.
 Here comes an extremely cool idea: Reparameterization Trick.

-We know that for any gaussian distribution, we can reformulate it into a function of standard gaussian:
+For any gaussian distribution, we can reformulate it into a function of standard gaussian:
 $$
 Q(z|X) = \mu+\Sigma^{\frac{1}{2}} \mathcal{N}(0,I)
 $$
 What we actually need to propagate is the gradient w.r.t $$\mu,\Sigma$$ - we don't care about the gradient w.r.t the Gaussian distribution at all!
 It is the randomness of this opeartion that prevents the network from  propagating the gradient through it.
 From the above equation, we can separate the randomness of this operation out of the path of propagating the gradient.
-It is very abstract by just describing it, let's look at a figure:
+It is very abstract to just describe it, let's take a look at a figure:

 ![image source: https://arxiv.org/abs/1606.05908](https://img-blog.csdnimg.cn/20200322132625223.png?x-oss-process=image/watermark,type_ZmFuZ3poZW5naGVpdGk,shadow_10,text_aHR0cHM6Ly9ibG9nLmNzZG4ubmV0L3dlaXhpbl80MjYwNDcxMw==,size_16,color_FFFFFF,t_70)
 Marvelous!!!